Sathyam-Rajpal/Human_Activity_Recognition_Using_Smartphones/README.md

 Designed a Neural Net to classify activity done by an individual into 12 Categories using Smartphone sensor data.
 Since, most of the smartphones are equipped with tri-axial sensors which keeps track of orientation of the smartphone in space.

-In this project the data from the orientation data (x/y/z - axis) from smartphone is logged and fed to a neural net to classify the activites the smartphone owner is doing.
+In this project the data from the orientation data (x/y/z - axis) from smartphone is logged as a dataframe and fed to a neural net to classify the activites the smartphone owner is doing.

 12- Activity Categories: